unixunion/solace_semp_client/README.md

 #### Rust

-Due to how rust implementes semver, you want to specify the target version using only 2 dot separators. e.g 9.0.1.30 becomes 9.0.1-30
+Due to how rust implements semver, you want to specify the target version using only 2 dot separators. e.g 9.0.1.30 becomes 9.0.1-30

+    ./build.sh rust 9.5.0.30 9.5.0-30

 ### Building Python Wheel